oceanprotocol-archive/df-js/README.md

 *C<sub>j</sub> = total consumption volume of data asset j in OCEAN tokens for the given week (= price of datatoken j in OCEAN tokens *  # of consumes)*

-This reward function may get tuned weekly, based on feedback.
-We reflect updates to the reward function here.
+The reward function may get tuned weekly, based on feedback.
+We reflect updates here.

-## 🚜 Rewards - Calculation & Distribution
+## 🚜 Reward Calculation & Distribution

 Rewards are calculated every Monday, looking back at the previous week.
 Rewards are airdropped to each pool every Tuesday.
 A list of rewards distribution for a given week is published as `weekX-rewards.csv` in `rewards/` (X = week number) folder of this repo.